Marrakech

 Marrakech: history and context

-Marrakech is part of the group of Imperial Cities: this is the name given to cities that, at some point in their history, were capitals of the kingdom of Morocco or of a kingdom considered to be the precedent of what is now this state.
-And Marrakech joins Fez, Rabat and Meknes in this select group because it was the capital at the time of the Almoravid empire, which eventually conquered much of North Africa and southern Spain, but also with his successors Almohads and the Saadian dynasty.
+To be able to appreciate and admire everything there is to see in Marrakech, it’s important to know its history and evolution up to today.
+The first thing you should know is that it is part of the group of Imperial Cities: this is what they call the cities that, at some point in their history, were capitals of the kingdom of Morocco or of a kingdom considered a predecessor of what is now this state.
+And Marrakech accompanies Fez, Rabat and Meknes in this select group because it was the capital during the times of the Almoravid empire, which ended up conquering a good part of North Africa and southern Spain, but also under their Almohad successors and the Saadian sultans.

-It was the Almoravids who founded the city: in the middle of the 11th century they created a camp here, which was eventually endowed with walls and kasbah.
+It was the Almoravids who founded the city: in the mid-11th century they created a camp here that, over time, was equipped with walls and a kasbah.
 In these early times, the most important figures were the warlord Abu Bekr, his nephew Yusuf Ibn Tasfin and his son Ali ibn Yusuf, but the city was greatly enriched by their successors.
 Artists and architects came here from Cordoba, the refined capital of the ancient Umayyad Caliphate, which had recently disintegrated.
-During this period, walls, subway irrigation canals, public buildings, a kasbah, etc. were built.
+And during this period they built walls, underground irrigation canals, public buildings, a kasbah, etc. For example, one of the monuments to see in Marrakech is the Almoravid Qubba or Dome.

-However, since 1121 Marrakech experienced the turbulent change of governors: the Almohads replaced the Almoravids, after a fierce conflict between the two factions.
+However, from 1121 Marrakech experienced a turbulent change of governors: the Almohads replaced the Almoravids, after a fierce conflict between both factions.
 But when the situation calmed down, reconstruction works restored Marrakech to its splendor, with buildings that we can still admire today.
-These include the Kutubia mosque and a new kasbah.
+Among them, the mosque of Koutoubia stands out, another of the essential monuments to see in Marrakech, although only from the outside, as entry is forbidden to non-Muslims.
 Some important names linked to this period were Abd el-Mumen, Abu Yacub Yusuf and Yacub al-Mansur.
 It was also a very culturally rich period, attracting personalities such as Averroes, who died here in 1198.

 But the Almohad decline, caused in part by the defeats in the Iberian Peninsula (Battle of Navas de Tolosa in 1212), also caused the decline of its capital.
-That made that in the middle of the 13th century it was taken by the Merinids who dominated Fez, transferring to it the capital of the kingdom.
+This led to it being taken over in the mid-13th century by the Marinids who ruled Fez, moving the capital of the kingdom there.

-Marrakech then assumed a more secondary and even decadent role, at least until its conquest by the Saadid dynasty at the beginning of the 16th century.
-With this new lineage, the city regained its capital and also its splendor, being an important node of the caravan routes of the Sahara, especially in the time of Ahmed al-Mansur at the end of that century.
-And magnificent new palaces were built, including an imperial residence.
+Marrakech then assumed a more secondary and even decadent role, at least until its conquest by the Saadian dynasty at the beginning of the 16th century.
+With this new lineage, the city regained its capital status and also its splendor, becoming an important node on the Saharan caravan routes, especially during the time of Ahmed al-Mansur at the end of that century.
+New and magnificent palaces were built, including an imperial residence and the great pantheon of the dynasty: the Saadian Tombs, another jewel to see in Marrakech and which was recently rehabilitated, as it suffered significant damage after the 2023 earthquake.

-The successor dynasty, the Alaouite (currently on the throne), took the capital first to Meknes and then to Fez, so that it never returned to Marrakech.
-On the other hand, many of its monarchs did not renounce to spend long periods of time in this city and to invest in it in the form of large infrastructures and buildings, such as the Bahia Palace.
+The successor dynasty, the Alaouite (currently on the throne), initially kept the capital in Marrakech, but later moved it to Meknes first and then to Fez afterwards, so it never returned to Marrakech.
+However, many of its monarchs did not give up spending long periods in this city and investing in it in the form of large infrastructures and buildings, such as the Badi Palace… until it was looted and dismantled during the time of Moulay Ismail.

-Already in the twentieth century, Marrakech, which was the victim of internal struggles for power, did not oppose too much to the arrival of French troops, leaving the Pasha of Marrakech, Thami El Glaoui, as a strong man in the region and ally of the French Protectorate, until the independence of the country was practically declared.
+Already in the 20th century, Marrakech, which was a victim of internal power struggles, did not strongly oppose the arrival of French troops, with the Pasha of Marrakech, Thami El Glaoui, remaining as the strong man in the region and ally of the French Protectorate, until practically the declaration of independence of the country.

-Today it is a city that lives largely from tourism and is at the forefront of this sector, with an increasing relevance of luxury and premium services, as we show you below.
+Today it is a city that largely lives off tourism and is at the forefront of this sector, with an increasing relevance of premium services, as we show you below.
+Therefore, luxury trips to Marrakech are booming and the activities to do are becoming increasingly varied.

 What to see in Marrakech

-Marrakech is a city that is armed with reasons to convince the visitor: there are many attractions, and for all types of profiles.
+Not only are there many things to see in Marrakech, but also many things to do, and all of this with increasingly high quality standards.
+The city arms itself with reasons to convince the visitor: its attractions are many, and for all types of profiles.
 Here are some that will convince you.
 You’ll be sure to choose this unforgettable destination!

-1. Its medina is one of the liveliest in Morocco: in the Jemaa el-Fna square and in the narrow streets of the medina, popular life bustles at all hours.
+1. Its medina is one of the liveliest in Morocco: in the Jemaa el-Fna square and in the alleys of the medina, popular life buzzes at all hours.
 You will be caught by its energy at every step

-2. It is one of the best cities to enjoy luxury, as it has numerous 5-star hotels, exclusive boutiques and other establishments aimed at the premium tourist.
+2. It is one of the best cities to enjoy luxury, as there are numerous charming accommodations in Marrakech, exclusive boutiques and other establishments aimed at premium tourists

-3. It has first class historical monuments, which not only take us back to its most glorious era, when it was the capital of the kingdom, but also to more recent but equally refined times.
+3. It has historical monuments of the highest level, which not only take us back to its most glorious era, when it was the capital of the kingdom, but also to more recent yet equally refined times

-4. It is a good city for art lovers: it is home to some of the best museums in the country, both in traditional crafts and modern plastic arts, without forgetting other disciplines such as fashion and photography.
+4. It’s a great city for art lovers: there are many museums to see in Marrakech and, in fact, it houses some of the best in the country, both in traditional crafts and modern plastic arts, not to mention other disciplines such as fashion and photography.
 It also has galleries that will delight collectors.

-5. The wide variety of handicraft stores make it an ideal destination for traditional shopping: from textiles, gold and silver work, ceramics and many other examples of traditional crafts.
+5. The great variety of craft shops make it an ideal destination for traditional shopping: textile products, jewelry work, ceramics and many other examples

-6. It is a great starting point to explore the desert: to get there you will need to cross the Atlas Mountains, which is a beautiful experience in itself.
+6. It is a magnificent starting point for exploring the desert: to get there you’ll need to cross the Atlas Mountains, which is a beautiful experience in itself.
+And for those who don’t want to make such a long journey, the Agafay desert presents itself as an interesting closer alternative

-8. The gastronomy of Marrakech is one of the most prestigious in Morocco, not only because of the local dishes and sweets that you can find in its restaurants, but also because there is a large presence of other cuisines of the country, since Moroccans from all regions live here.
+8. The gastronomy of Marrakech is one of the most prestigious in Morocco, not only for the local dishes and sweets you can find in its establishments, but also because there is a great presence of other cuisines from the country, as Moroccans from all regions live here

-The list of attractions in Marrakech is innumerable.
-Many of them are concentrated in the medina and its immediate surroundings, but there are also monuments worth visiting in other less central neighborhoods.
+The list of things to see in Marrakech is endless.
+Many of the attractions are concentrated in the medina and its immediate surroundings, but there are also monuments worth visiting in other less central neighborhoods.
 The following are places of great interest that should not be missing in your road map.

 Medina, kasbah and its surroundings